Milepost 12: The Glory of Love

 The rest of the evening passed without incident.
 Perhaps laying down the law with a good spanking really set them straight.
 They both ate their supper, had their bath, played together without issue, and then readied for bed much the same.

-Maybe I’m overthinking it?, she suggests, giving her youngest a pass for instigating the backseat drama and her eldest for pinching her in response.
-But Ellen couldn’t shake the feeling that she was being too hard on her eldest daughter, unintentionally creating friction between the two girls by asking so much of her firstborn at such a young age.
+Maybe I’m overthinking it? she suggests, giving her youngest a pass for instigating the backseat drama and her eldest for pinching her in response.
+But Ellen couldn’t shake the feeling that she was being too hard on the bigger sister, unintentionally creating friction between the two girls by asking so much of her firstborn at such a young age.

-With her face clean and dripping wet she grabs an adjacent hand towel and pats herself dry.
-Summoning a little grace, she looks in the mirror and tells herself yet again that the afternoon’s scuffle was nothing more than just aggravated sisters acting out, releasing their frustration on one another, not a reflection of her parenting or their individual character.
+With her face clean and dripping wet she grabs a hand towel and pats herself dry.
+Summoning a little grace, she looks in the mirror and tells herself once again that the afternoon’s scuffle was nothing more than just aggravated sisters acting out, releasing their frustration on one another, not a reflection of her parenting or their individual character.

-Grabbing her face cream, she removes the lid, scoops out a dab, and lightly evens out the substance with her fingertips before moisturizing her face.
-With the surface covered, she returns the lid to the jar and puts it back in the vanity.
-Upon shutting the drawer she reaches over to the corner of the sink and pushes down on the pump of her drugstore body lotion and lathers her hands, forearms, and elbows.
+Removing the lid from her face cream, she scoops out a dab and lightly evens out the substance with her fingertips before moisturizing her face.
+After a gentle application, she returns the lid to the jar and puts it back in the vanity.
+Next she reaches over to the corner of the sink, pushes down on the pump of her drugstore body lotion, and lathers her hands, forearms, and elbows.

 “WAIT.
-Where’s my ring?” she asks aloud, suddenly caught off guard by its absence.
+Where’s my ring?” she questions aloud, suddenly caught off guard by its absence.
 She hadn’t removed it to wash her face per usual.
+Somehow she’s missed a step.

 That’s odd, she thinks, slightly panicked.